hendrikp/Plugin_SDK/readme.md

 Extraction
 ==========
-Extract the Files to your cryengine SDK Folder so that the Code and BinXX directory match up.
+Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.
-(Select the correct FreeSDK version)

 If you have a custom GameDll then you will need to recompile it see C++ Integration.